Literature Awaits

 Evaluation: This upbeat picture-book biography uses energetic, patterned language and bright illustrations to highlight Clark’s real engineering achievements while keeping the science accessible.

-Usage: Great for STEM/engineering career connections, Black History and Women’s History features, and read-alouds that pair with simple “how does this work?” tinkering activities.
+Usage: This is great for STEM/engineering career connections, Black History and Women’s History features, and read-alouds that pair with simple “how does this work?” tinkering activities.

-Appeal: Kids who like fixing, building, and “problem-solver” stories will latch onto the repeating “until…” structure and the rocket-scale payoff at NASA.
+Appeal: This has high appeal for kids who like fixing, building, and “problem-solver” stories will latch onto the repeating “until…” structure and the rocket-scale payoff at NASA.

 A Foot in the Mouth: Poems to Speak, Sing, and Shout